KatherineHey/SystemDesign/Paper/MapReduce/MapReduce.md

 - Partitioning the input data into a set of M splits.
 - The input splits can be processed in parallel by different machines

    One of the copies of the program is special – the master.
-The rest are workers that are assigned workby the master.
+The rest are workers that are assigned work by the master.
    There are M map tasks and R reduce tasks to assign.
 The master picks idle workers and assigns each one a map task or a reduce task.

 - Reduce invocations are distributed by partitioning the intermediate key space into R pieces using a partitioning function (e.g.,hash(key)modR).